This history of the parish is taken from a booklet produced to mark the Golden Jubilee of the parish of St John Fisher in 1985

 After 28 years in Blackheath the announcement of his move to Bexley was sad news for his parishioners at St Mary’s and something of a surprise to Fr Francis.
 However he was soon very much at home at St John Fisher.

 In 2012 he celebrated his golden jubilee as a priest but soon after it became obvious his health was not good enough to carry on for much longer.
 Fr Christian Onyigbuo was brought in to help but by the Spring of 2013 Fr Francis decided it was time to retire.
-He now lives in a retirement home at West Wickham where he has been joined by his brother Fr John.
+He moved into a retirement home at West Wickham where he lived until his death in May 2020.

 Fr Hartley with Bishop Pat together with his two brothers Fr John (left) and Fr Edmund (right)